Real-world assets, or RWAs, connect the DeFi ecosystem to real-world asset markets.

-For each of these platforms, we will outline how the DeFi protocol works, their key features, potential risks, and the USDC APY returns they offer.
+For each platform, we will outline how the DeFi protocol works, its key features, potential risks, and the USDC APY returns they offer.

 - Creditcoin Blockchain: The Creditcoin blockchain is designed to record loan performance of borrowers, lenders and investors to increase transparency and security throughout its RWA ecosystem.
 The upcoming Creditcoin 3.0 update will deliver EVM-compatability and Universal Smart Contracts, which aim to deliver a native multi-chain RWA investing experience.

 - Investor DAO: The Investor DAO represents a marriage of traditional and decentralized finance, allowing members to access unsecured lending opportunities with as little as $1 USDC..
 These deals are audited and sourced by the Gluwa Fund LP and can then be rejected or approved by the DAO members.
 As part of this process, DAO members also receive confidential access to a variety of materials, including business reports and more.
 KYC is required to join.

 - Emerging Market Fintech Lending: The platform’s investment activities are focused exclusively on lending to real-world fintech lenders in emerging markets.
 By operating in these high-growth sectors, investors can earn sustainable yields on their USDC whilst hedging their crypto exposure.

 - Unsecured Lending: Unlike many popular DeFi protocols, Gluwa’s RWA investments involves unsecured lending.
 This means that there are counterparty risks, with investors potentially losing their funds in the case of borrower default.
 Nevertheless, to-date, there have been 0 defaults on Gluwa’s RWA investment platform, with legal protections in place to protect investors and recover funds in cases of default.